jehuddleston/en601616finalproject/README.md

 ## Software environment

 ### iPerf3
 We use [iPerf3](https://iperf.fr/iperf-doc.php) to measure and log WiFi data tranmission performance.
-We set up a iPerf3 client on an iPhone (download from [App Store](https://apps.apple.com/us/app/iperf-3-wifi-speed-test/id1462260546)), and a iPerf3 server on an Linux machine with Ubuntu Noble OS (download for [Ubuntu](https://iperf.fr/iperf-download.php)).
+We set up a iPerf3 client by running iperf3 via [termux](https://termux.dev/en/) on a rooted Google Pixel 9, and an iPerf3 server on an Linux machine with Ubuntu Noble OS (download for [Ubuntu](https://iperf.fr/iperf-download.php)).

 ### Data analysis
 For data analysis, we use a Python3 Jupyter Notebook environment, with all library dependencies specified in `requirements.txt` (see the Reproducibility Guide for details).
 The environment should be OS-agnostic as long as the operating system is reasonably up to date.
 Our setup uses Ubuntu 24.04 with Python3 and pip installed.